apache/iceberg/docs/docs/kafka-connect.md

 | iceberg.hadoop.*                           | Properties passed through to the Hadoop configuration                                                            |
 | iceberg.kafka.*                            | Properties passed through to control topic Kafka client initialization                                           |

+If `iceberg.tables.route-with` is `org.apache.iceberg.connect.data.RecordRouter$DynamicRecordRouter`,
-If `iceberg.tables.dynamic-enabled` is `false` (the default) then you must specify `iceberg.tables`.
-If `iceberg.tables.dynamic-enabled` is `true` then you must specify `iceberg.tables.route-field` which will contain the name of the table.
+or `iceberg.tables.dynamic-enabled` is true, you must specify `iceberg.tables.route-field` which will contain the name of the table.
+Tables will be dynamically created and named using the value in the field specified in the route field.

+If `iceberg.tables.route-with` is `org.apache.iceberg.connect.data.RecordRouter$StaticRecordRouter`,
+or `iceberg.tables.route-field` is specified but `iceberg.tables.dynamic-enabled` is false, you must specify `iceberg.tables` and `iceberg.table.\<table name\>.route-regex` for each table.
+Records will be routed only to a table whose route regex matches the value in the route field.

+If `iceberg.tables.route-with` is `org.apache.iceberg.connect.data.RecordRouter$TopicNameRecordRouter`, then you must specify `iceberg.tables` and `iceberg.table.\<table name\>.topics` for each table.
+Records will be routed to a table whose topics list contains the record's topic.

+If `iceberg.tables.route-with` is `org.apache.iceberg.connect.data.RecordRouter$TopicRegexRecordRouter`,
+then you must specify `iceberg.tables` and `iceberg.table.\<table name\>.topic-regex` for each table.
+Records will be routed to a table whose topic regex matches the record's topic.

+If `iceberg.tables.route-with` is unset and there is no `iceberg.tables.route-field` specified, records are routed to all the tables from all the topics.

+For backwards compatibility, setting `iceberg.tables.dynamic-enabled` to `true` will take precedence over the `iceberg.tables.route-with` configuration.

 ### Kafka configuration